bksaiki/bksaiki.github.io/_posts/2025-11-18-round-to-odd.md

   the significand of $$f^{*}(x)$$ is odd if and only if
   $$f(x)$$ is not representable in precision $$p - 1$$.
 In floating-point literature,
-  the lowest significant bit of the significand is often called the _sticky bit_.
+  the lowest digit of the significand is often called the _sticky bit_.

 There are a few interpretations of the sticky bit.
 If we expand the (possibly infinite) significand